-A destination for automotive enthusiasts featuring articles, cool cars for sale, model specific research, DIY projects, and other wanderings through the world of cars, in Montana and beyond.
+A destination for automotive enthusiasts featuring articles, interesting cars for sale, model specific research, DIY projects, and other wanderings through the world of cars, from Bozeman, Montana and beyond.

 We tend to fixate on the purchase price of cars, but that's not really a good metric for what they cost.
 Christian uses his recent sale of a 2018 Ford Raptor to demonstrate that depreciation is the driving factor in cost of ownership.
 This principle allows the enthusiast to drive fun, engaging, and cool cars for less than it would cost to own a Chevy Traverse that's seen more kid barf than the Turkish Twist.